What is Currency Correlation? And How to Use It in Forex Trading

-Bear in mind that correlations do change, and past performance is not always a guaranteed indicator of future correlation.
-However this information can be used to develop your own currency correlation strategy to minimise your portfolio's exposure.
+Bear in mind that correlations do change, and past performance is not always a guaranteed indicator of future correlations.
+However, this information can be used to develop your own currency correlation strategy, to minimise your portfolio's exposure.
 Here are some tips to consider:

-- Avoid positions that cancel each other out.
-If you see two currency pairs that move in opposite directions nearly all of the time, you would realise that holding long positions in both of those currencies mitigates any potential gain that could be had.
+- Avoid positions that cancel each other out: If you see two currency pairs that move in opposite directions nearly all of the time, you should realise that holding long positions in both of those currencies mitigates any potential gain that could be had.

-- Hedge exposure.
-Losses can be minimised by hedging two currency pairs that hold a near-perfect negative correlation.
-The reasoning is simple.
-If you hold a position with a currency pair that loses value, the opposing currency (having a negative correlation to that pair) will likely gain, albeit with a lower final value.
+- Hedge exposure: Losses can be minimised by hedging two currency pairs that hold a near-perfect negative correlation.
+The reasoning here is simple.
+If you hold a position with a currency pair that loses value, the opposing currency (which has a negative correlation to that pair) will likely gain, albeit with a lower final value.
 While such a strategy won't completely mitigate losses, those losses will very likely be reduced.

 Forex Currency Correlation Strategy

-Positive Green: Little or no correlation.
-Positions on these symbols will tend to move independently and have profitability, which is not related to each other.
+- Positive Green: Little or no correlation.
+Positions on these symbols will tend to move independently and have profitability, which are not related to each other.

-Negative Green: Little or no correlation.
-Positions on these symbols will tend to move independently and have profitability, which is not related to each other.
+- Negative Green: Little or no correlation.
+Positions on these symbols will tend to move independently and have profitability, which are not related to each other.

-Positive Blue (up to +30): Weak correlation.
-Positions on these symbols will tend to move independently and have profitability, which is not related to each other.
+- Positive Blue (up to +30): Weak correlation.
+Positions on these symbols will tend to move independently and have profitability, which are not related to each other.

-Negative Blue (up to -30): Weak correlation.
-Positions on these symbols will tend to move independently and have profitability, which is not related to each other.
+- Negative Blue (up to -30): Weak correlation.
+Positions on these symbols will tend to move independently and have profitability, which are not related to each other.

 These currencies are: